Self-Publishing as a UK Author

 Although I was initially going to have a regular writing blog, I decided against it in the end.
 Why?
 Because a blog needs to have a function.
 You need to know why you’re blogging, who you’re blogging for, and what your content is going to be.
 Will you be a ‘My cat just did something hilarious, here’s a picture of it’ or a ‘The US Department of Justice sues major publishers over ebook pricing under the agency model’ blogger?
 I decided the only reason for me to blog at this point in time would be to sell my book and I haven’t done enough yet in this industry to have good content to put across.
 It took six years of hard graft learning and practicing medicine before I was ‘let loose’ on patients.
 I don’t think having a few published books under my belt makes me an expert.
 There’s also the time factor to consider with blogging.
 For now, I only post music from my writing playlist, interviews, book reviews, book launch news, and other important events like being shortlisted for or winning an award on my website blog.

 Social media can be hard work until you understand what it can do for you and how to do it more efficiently.
 It can be a huge time sink, which is why it’s good to follow by example and see how successful authors are doing it.
 There are also good articles, online courses, and ebooks to train you into how to do this aspect of your writing business better.
+Experiment and figure out which platforms you like and where you get the most engagement with readers and networking opportunities with other authors.
+I personally love Facebook and Instagram.

 It used to be that traditional publishing houses assigned a budget for their authors (usually someone new they were launching, but more commonly their bestselling talents) for the marketing side of a book launch and social media management.
 Those days are long gone and most traditional published authors now have to do their own social media management and marketing.